Dice-Roll-Studios/Ambience/README.md

 # Ambience v1.0.0
 Ambience is a ROBLOX studio plugin that enables game developers to save "presets" in module scripts which can be loaded later.
 Furthermore, Ambience offers a catalog of presets which can be viewed and loaded all in studio!

+# Usage

+## Generating a preset

+To generate a preset, press the "Generate Preset" button found under the Ambience section on your plugins tab.
+The first time you generate a preset, you may be asked to give the plugin script injection permissions.
+Don't worry!
+This is just so the plugin is able to write the preset table in a module script.
+After allowing the plugin to have script injection permissions, you'll find a module script named "Generated Preset" in the `AMBIENCE` folder in Server Storage.

 # Contribution

 Want to contribute a preset to Ambience's public library?
 Read the contribution guide in `CONTRIBUTE.md`.